Zarma people: Origins

+Migration

-The Zarma people migrated south-eastward from Niger Bend region of Mali where Songhay people are found in high concentration, into their current geographic concentration around the Niger river valley during the Songhai Empire period, settling in many towns, and particularly what is now Southwest Niger near the capital Niamey.
-Their migration to their present homeland was led by Mali Bero, a legendary king of the Zarma.
-According to oral tradition, Mali Bero decided to migrate with his people following a fight between the Zarma and a neighboring Tuareg village.
-They first settled in the Zarmaganda, later expanding south into the Dallol Bosso valley and Dosso.
+The Zarma migrated south-eastward into their current geographic concentration during the Songhai Empire period, settling particularly in what is now southwest Niger near the capital Niamey.
+According to legend, this migration was led by Mali Bero, who migrated by flying on a magical millet silo bottom.
+He decided to migrate with his people following a fight between the Zarma and a neighboring Tuareg village.

+Using this oral tradition as evidence, Lange has argued that the Zarma were the ruling class of the Gao Empire, later a vassal of the Mali Empire.
+In the early 14th century they were defeated by the rising Sonni dynasty, founders of the Songhai Empire.
+The surviving Za became the leaders of small Zarma principalities.
+Some helped Askia Muhammad overthrow Sonni Baru in 1493, but did not return to power.

+After leaving Gao, the Zarma first settled in the Zarmaganda, later expanding south into the Dallol Bosso valley and Dosso by the 17th century.
 Forming a number of small communities, each led by a chief or ruler called Zarmakoy, these polities were in conflict for economically and agriculturally attractive lands with the Tuareg people, the Fula people and other ethnic groups in the area.
-This medieval era migration is attested by the legends and mythologies within the Zarma community, with some mentioning their historic origins to be Malinke and Sarakholle, one driven by persecution by local Muslim rulers or inter-ethnic rivalries.

-According to Abdourahmane Idrissa and Samuel Decalo, the Zarma people had settled the Dallol Bosso valley, called Boboye in Zarma language, by the 17th-century.